I make bowls, vases, teapots, mugs, butter dishes, jugs and other functional wares

 and exhibitions.Many of the pots are thrown but some are handbuilt.
 The pots are

-often textured and impressed to create variations of glaze thickness and hence colour.
+often textured and impressed to induce variations of glaze thickness and hence colour.

-In addition to three porcelains a range of white and red stoneware clays are used,
+In addition to five porcelains a range of white and red stoneware clays are used,

 clay bodies from which a choice is made to match the intended glaze.

-around 50 glazes about 15 are used on a routine basis but each firing includes new
+oxides. .From trials of around 50 glazes about 15 are used on a routine basis, including

 The wares are reduction fired to cone 12, about 1300C, in a propane gas fuelled kiln.